bosbase/js-sdk/docs/SCRIPTS_API.md

 ## Notes

-- All methods throw if the caller is not authenticated as a superuser.
+- Script CRUD and `scriptsPermissions` require superuser auth; `scripts.execute` obeys the stored permission level; `command` is superuser-only.
 - `id` is generated as a UUIDv7 string on insert and backfilled automatically for older rows.
 - Execution uses the directory from `EXECUTE_PATH` env/docker-compose (default `/pb/functions`) and expects a `.venv` there with Python available.
 - `command` also runs inside `EXECUTE_PATH` and returns combined stdout/stderr.
-- Content is stored as plain text;
+- Content is stored as plain text.
 - Table creation runs automatically on first use of the service instance.